ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 | Price          | $P$    |          |           |

 - _This is all we need to decompose any variance into it's price and volume components._
+- Note: 'Price' here is the cost per unit of the budgeted resource.
+We could also call this "Cost per Unit".

 ### Total Var. into Price & Quantity Vars